 - Take stock of your current strengths and weaknesses

-- Estimate the impact to investments and your talent pool when you win
+- Estimate the impact on investments and your talent pool when you win

 - Put together your best technical team to create a solid solution